 The best results near the soil surface and decrease with depth.
-In the top 6″ inches of soil, the trapped heat below the plastic film can reach high temperatures of 140° degrees Fahrenheit and above.
+In the top 6″ inches of soil, the trapped heat below the layer of plastic film can reach high temperatures of 140° degrees Fahrenheit and above.
 This intense temperature from solar heating kills:

 - Root-knot nematode

 - Weed seeds

 - Other disease-causing organisms

 Why does this matter?

 These are the pests and pathogens that cause: